trevorhanus/dynaflo/docs/index.md

-Dynanode is a DynamoDB client for node that was inspired by RethinkDB syntax.
+Dynanode is a DynamoDB client for node that was inspired by RethinkDB's syntax.
 It was built and is maintained by the team at Gravity Labs but we welcome pull requests.

 We built Dynanode out of the frustration that came from working with the AWS DynamoDB SDK.